-Respect isn't the only reason psychologists should consider specialty certification, says Vaughn, editor of Psychology Licensure and Certification: What Students Need to Know (APA, 2006).
+Respect isn't the only reason psychologists should consider specialty certification, says Vaughn, editor of Psychology Licensure and Certification: What Students Need to Know (APA, 2006) [out of print as of Oct.
+17, 2013].
 While APA has no official position on certification, Vaughn and others cite financial incentives, requirements for acceptance on medical staffs and from third-party payers, and the need for consumer protection as factors that make the extra time and expense involved in certification worth it for many psychologists.

 And graduate school is not too early to start thinking about certification, they say.

 You don't need to be board certified to practice psychology.
 For that, you need only to meet your state's education and licensure requirements.